Positive Markov processes in Laplace duality: Laplace duality: semigroups

-\item Consider instead the positive Markov process $Y$ by asking that, for $y\in (0,\infty)$, under $\PP^y$ it a.s. starts at $y$ and is killed, sent to the coffin $\infty$, at rate $\Phi(y)$, while under $\PP^\infty$ (resp. $\PP^0$) it starts and stays at $\infty$ (resp. $0$) forever after a.s.
+\item In the second variant, under $\PP^0$, $Y$ is the constant $0$ a.s.
 Then $X$ is in $(0^+\cdot\infty, \infty^-\cdot 0)$-Laplace duality with $Y$. \end{itemize} So, when $\Phi(0)>0$, the subordinator $X$ is in Laplace duality with different $Y$, depending on the choice of the conventions for the products $0\cdot \infty$ and $\infty\cdot 0$.
 However, except in the trivial case when $\Phi\equiv 0$ (the constant process, which is in Laplace duality of whichever kind with itself), the other two types of Laplace dualities are precluded ($\because$ $X$ does not have $0$ absorbing if $\Phi\not\equiv 0$). \end{example} In the context of the preceding example the reader may well wonder what changes if, instead of a subordinator, one considers a possibly killed spectrally positive L\'evy process $X$ (that is not a subordinator).
 Its Laplace transform then takes the form

 where $\Psi\in \pkspLp\backslash (-\pksubo)$.
 In this case, for no $t\in (0,\infty)$ can there exist a family of probabilities $q=(q_t(y,\cdot))_{y\in (0,\infty)}$ on $[0,\infty]$ satisfying